IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 - The operator is polling for changes and has not woke up yet.
 Give it 30 seconds.
 - The operator has failed to initialize.
 Run: **oc logs -c operator {Operator Pod}**

+Another common issue is forgetting to create the database secret.
+When this happens the GUI pod in the LSF on Kubernetes cluster will be stuck in a pending state.
+To resolve it create the secret and re-create the cluster.

 ## Deleting an LSF Cluster
 The LSF cluster can be deleted by running: